NatLibFi/USEMARCON-kyril2880ma21/README.md

 DESCRIPTION

-A USEMARCON rule for converting bibliographic records from MARC 21 to FINMARC (98) format.
+A USEMARCON rule for Finnish libraries for translitteration of cyrillic MARC 21 records copied from external databases.